 To minimize sensing, calculation and communication.

-To equally consume energy on sensor nodes at the same networks
+To equally consume energy on sensor nodes at the same networks.

-To support tolerant networks and remote management (movement prevention for frequent maintenance).
+To support self-recovery, tolerant networks, and remote management (movement prevention for frequent maintenance).

 Energy efficient applications and services

 USN applications and services for different purposes are being developed such as climate monitoring system, home or building automation system etc. These existing USN applications and services create other new services by convergence and they can be used to mitigate climate change.
 Thus, applications and services for USN have the following considerations: